Elbow Pain and Other Symptoms Treated By Specialists at Tampa General Hospital

 - Rheumatoid arthritis – chronic inflammatory disorder causing swelling in the joint lining

 At the onset of elbow pain and associated symptoms, a number of treatment options, such as rest, oral and injected medications, and physical therapy, could be suggested.
 However, if these conservative treatments fail to alleviate a patient’s elbow pain and related symptoms, surgery may be required.
 Tampa General Hospital offers comprehensive orthopedic care and is a recognized leader in the field.
 The specialists within our orthopedics program have extensive experience helping individuals with elbow conditions achieve pain relief.
-Our consistency in helping our patients improve their quality of life has earned us recognition as one of America's Best Hospitals for Orthopedics by U.S. News & World Report for 2020-2021.
+Our consistency in helping our patients improve their quality of life has earned us recognition as one of America's Best Hospitals for Orthopedics as well as Best in Florida for Orthopedics by U.S. News & World Report for 2020-2021.

 A referral to an orthopedic physician can be obtained by using our PhysicianFinder or by calling 1-800-822-DOCS (3627).